hyamamoto/gentoo-bento/README.md

 This repository includes veewee definitions below

-### Basic box with chef, puppet, git and vim
+### Plain Flavor: box with chef, puppet, git and vim

 * gentoo-latest-amd64
 * gentoo-latest-i686

-### Minimum box without gentoo-sources, doc, man nor info
+### Minimal Flavor: no gentoo-sources, no doc, no man, and no info

 * gentoo-latest-amd64-minimal
 * gentoo-latest-i686-minimal